materiaraiding/materiaraiding-old/ucob.md

 - Blazing path, lead me to iron rule! = {% glossary Thermionic Beam %} → {% glossary Iron Chariot %}
 - Take fire, O hallowed moon! = {% glossary Thermionic Beam %} → {% glossary Lunar Dynamo %}

 This will always be a stack first, so prep with some light mits.
-Following quotes will be another set of {% glossary Doom %} and {% glossary Wings of Salvation %}, this time on **Three** players.
+Following quotes will be another set of {% glossary Doom %} and {% glossary Wings of Salvation %} - this time on **three** players.

 After the third {% glossary Wings of Salvation %} another two players will get {% glossary Thunderstruck %} and should leave the party stack.

-Third **Fire Tether** will appear and this should be stacked with the party.
+The third **Fire Tether** will appear and this should be stacked with the party.
 Players who had {% glossary Thunderstruck %} will need to make sure they get back to the stack for this.

 {: .note }
 The player who had to take Second Fire Tether MUST NOT be in the Third Fire Tether stack, otherwise you will die due to still having **Firescorched** from the Second Tether.

-Nael will follow this up with another {% glossary Bahamuts Claw %} for Tanks.
+Nael will follow this up with another {% glossary Bahamut's Claw %} for Tanks.

 ### Third Quotes
 {: .no_toc }